Get Matched With Veterinary Colleges

 • Professional Behavior, Communication, and Practice Management – 20 items

-The NAVLE is offered at two times per year: spring and autumn.
-The testing windows are rather narrow, so make sure to clear your schedule for this extremely important part of your veterinary career.
+The NAVLE is offered at two times per year, in spring and autumn.
+The testing windows are narrow, so make sure to schedule well for this extremely important part of your veterinary career.

 Once you pass the NAVLE examination, and submitted your scores to the state board, you will need to make sure that you satisfy all of your state's specific requirements.
-Some states might ask that you take a rather short ethics exam.
+Some states might ask that you take an ethics exam.
 Other states require four hours of HIV/AIDS training.
 You will also need to submit your transcripts, and possibly include a letter of recommendation.

-As a Veterinarian, you will spend your days examining, diagnosing, and treating various animals that are covered in the scope of your practice.
+As a veterinarian, you will spend your days examining, diagnosing, and treating various animals that are covered in the scope of your practice.
 Your daily appointments might include routine check-up examinations, critical emergency visits, and operations of various sort.
 For instance, you might regularly schedule operations to spay or neuter dogs and cats.
-You might also have less routine procedures to perform as well.
-Sometimes animals eat things they shouldn't, which then require human extraction.
+You might also have less routine procedures to perform.
+For example, animals living in homes commonly eat things they shouldn't, which then requires extraction.

-Though we commonly think of Veterinarians practicing in a stand-alone clinic, you might take your practice into a zoo, horse stables, farms, or diagnostic laboratories.
-Other vets make a practice in public health and thus spend their days in offices.
-Yet another option, among many, is to work in research.
-Researchers could work in a laboratory or even outdoors, collecting data on animal populations.
+Though we commonly think of veterinarians practicing in a stand-alone clinic, you might take your practice into a zoo, horse stables, farms, or diagnostic laboratories.
+Other vets make a practice in public health and spend their days in offices.
+Yet another option is to work in research.
+Researchers could work in a laboratory or in the field collecting data on animal populations.

 Skills to Acquire

 Veterinarians need a host of skills.
 You are sure to acquire skills throughout your education.
-Here is a brief list of the skills you might need to develop as a vet:
+Here is a brief list of the skills you might need to develop to work as a vet:

 • Diagnostic skills